Local Compassion & Justice Opportunities at Willow Chicago

 The STOP-IT hotline is a 24-hour phone number for service providers and community members looking for more information and/or resources related to human trafficking.
 STOP-IT, a program of Family and Community Services for the Salvation Army, serves as a point of contact for law enforcement and survivors looking for access to immediate STOP-IT services.
 Under the supervision of the Volunteer Manager and the assigned Outreach Worker, the hotline volunteer acts as a liaison between the caller and the assigned Outreach Worker, when the call requires an immediate response by someone from the STOP-IT team.

-Willow Chicago hosts ESL classes at the Ministry Center from 1–3 p.m. on Sundays.
-The ESL group provides a warm, welcoming environment where students improve their language skills and learn cultural nuances that will help them get better acclimated to their non-native culture.
+Willow Chicago hosts ESL classes at our offices at 1319 S State St from 1–3 p.m. on Sundays.
+The Global Village group provides a warm, welcoming environment where students improve their language skills and learn cultural nuances that will help them get better acclimated to their non-native culture.

 All skill levels are welcome: